shenis/BaggagingService/README.txt

 Handler patter(Chain of Responsibility) implemented Proper Logs added where ever needed(not included in all the class) Exception handling implemented
-Sample test case created with a test suite(to see code coverage)
+Sample test case created with a test suite(not all test scenarios covered - implemented as part of Production quality standard)